MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 - Deeply understand the meaning of data analysis.
 - Get the gist of data collection and data processing.
-- Improve in python programming with the aim to master advanced algorithms and techniques.g
+- Improve in python programming with the aim to master advanced algorithms and techniques.
+- Be a part of a project that solves a real problem.